-As 14th February, Valentines Day is coming up I thought it would be very topical to write a post above love, the love of art.
+As we have just had Valentines Day, I thought it would be very topical to write a post above love, the love of art.
 One way to guarantee that you will continue to develop your drawing and painting is to fall in love with it.
 Maybe your relationship with art is love-hate!

 How can I fall in love with art?
 If you allow it and stick with it drawing and painting can be a great source of joy, contentment and satisfaction.
 Here are some reasons why you should start your love affair with drawing and painting:

 Art Allows you to Express The Things We Can’t Say

 Day to day life doesn’t often give us many chances to express the creative part of ourselves.
 Sooner or later a life full of chores, tasks and deadlines becomes very wearing and draining, some of us can fall into depression and dissatisfaction.

 We all need an outlet to express the creative side of our being.
 It has been proved that those who have a creative hobby like singing, playing an instrument, cooking or art live longer and are happier.
 Passion is what can keep us going in the dark times and can keep us alive, yet the value of art is questioned.

 Being creative is a part of the human behaviour by not expressing it some of us have lost touch with part of ourselves.
 I am sure that over time the medical world will wake up to discover that art has a role to play in improving mental health.
 Until then I think many of us will be prescribed anti-depressants to cure our emotional wounds.
 Yet there are many stories of people who turned to art and it was their turn around.